Removing Wisdom Teeth in Lubbock, TX

 Wisdom teeth are the final set of teeth to grow in the mouth and usually reach full development by a patient’s early twenties.
-At Hill & Ioppolo Oral & Dental Implant Surgery of Lubbock, Dr. Robert B. Ioppolo specializes in extracting teeth and have years of training and experience.
+At Hill & Ioppolo Oral & Dental Implant Surgery of Lubbock, Dr. Robert B. Ioppolo specializes in extracting teeth and has years of training and experience.
 Not everybody needs to have their wisdom teeth removed, but the best way to find out is to visit an oral and maxillofacial surgeon for a consultation.

 Our team in Lubbock, TX, can determine whether your wisdom teeth pose a risk to your oral health and if you need to have them removed.
 When wisdom teeth don't have enough room to grow, they cause problems for the rest of your teeth and other structures in the mouth.
 Wisdom teeth removal is a simple procedure that can prevent problems from arising and preserve your overall oral health.